ZakaHaceCosas/FuckingNode/docs/manual/usage.md

 ### Show additional info during cleanup

 There's a `--verbose` flag that can be passed to `fuckingnode clean`.
 It'll show the real output of all commands that are being executed, begin and end timestamps for the cleanup process, plus a report showing how much time did it take us to clean each individual project.

 ---

+The base cleaner ends here.
+Now proceed a bunch of extra features to enhance productivity.

+---